19cah/js/README.md

-# learn
-Learn how to code
+# Learn How to Code